eclipse-platform/eclipse.platform/docs/FAQ.md

+# NOTE: Please move to  [The Official Eclipse FAQs](https://github.com/eclipse-platform/eclipse.platform/blob/master/docs/FAQ/The_Official_Eclipse_FAQs.md")

-# NOTE: LOTS OF QUESTIONS AND ANSWERS ARE NOT UP TO DATE
+# THIS IS THE OLD IRC FAQ AND LOTS OF QUESTIONS AND ANSWERS ARE NOT UP TO DATE

 # This document is based on frequently asked questions in a older support channel of Eclipse called IRC and was located in a wiki which has been deprecreated
 # In Febr.
 2024 the most outdated content has been removed or updated but if you see something which you can improve / update please send a PR for this repo